Mariefay/nc-news-FE/README.md

-This project is the frontend part of the 2 weeks long project realised during the Northcoders Bootcamp.
+NC-News is a 2 weeks project created as part of the Northcoders Bootcamp.
+The aim is to create a news website that allows you to navigate through the different articles, topics and users and interact with them (logging in, posting comments or upvoting/downvoting...).
+This github project is the backend part, created with Express and hosted on heroku.
-NC-News is a news website that allows you to navigate through the different articles or topics and interact with them.
-The frontend was created with React, the backend with Express.
+Links to the backend and hosted version are available below.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-The required version of node is : v10.16.0  .
+This project requires the node version v10.16.0

 In the project directory, you can run: